The Love Suicides at Sonezaki: Adaptations

 The play has been filmed a number of times, including a 1978 film, and a 1981 film featuring Bunraku puppets.
 Tsuyunoten Shrine in Osaka, commonly referred to as "Ohatsu Tenjin", houses a commemorative stone monument and a bronze statue of Ohatsu and Tokubei.

-A manga adaptation by Kawashita Mizuki, titled "Sonezaki Shinjuu", retells the story in a positive way.
+A manga adaptation by Kawashita Mizuki, titled Sonezaki Shinjuu, retells the story in a positive way.

+The play also figures prominently in the 2025 film Kokuho.